 Retail companies sell goods to consumers for their personal use.
 They are not to be confused with wholesalers, who sell goods to other intermediary businesses for distribution to retailers.
 So while wholesale companies take a business-to-business (B2B) approach, retail outlets are business-to-consumer (B2C) entities.

 The products that retailers sell can be sold through either traditional brick-and-mortar storefronts or online shops.
-In the contemporary age though, it’s hard to exist as a retailer without some kind of website or digital presence for e-commerce.
+In the contemporary age though, it’s hard to exist as a retailer without some kind of e-commerce platform.

 In the wake of Amazon’s industry dominance, many stores have had to launch cutting edge e-commerce platforms to compete.
-Walmart (NYSE: WMT) is an example of a company that has been able to adapt to this new technology-driven environment.
+Walmart (NYSE: WMT) is one example of a company that has adapted to this new technology-driven environment.

-Retailers can sell virtually any type of products.
-Some examples of goods that they sell include groceries, appliances, electronics, apparel, home goods, auto supplies, toys, books and more.
+Retailers can sell almost any products.
+Some examples include groceries, appliances, electronics, apparel, home goods, auto supplies, toys, books and much more.

 Why Invest in Retail Stocks?

-Given the turbulence in the retail industry, you may wonder why you should bother considering exposure to retail stocks.
+Given the turbulence in the retail industry, you may wonder why you should bother investing in retail stocks.
 Many companies – like J.C.
 Penney (NYSE: JCP) – have struggled and some – like Sears – have even gone bankrupt.
 Doesn’t that make retail a poor investment?

 Not necessarily.
 In fact, there are several reasons why you may want to consider an investment in retail.
 Those reasons include the following: